CalWalks-SafeTREC report promotes safer streets for El Cerrito and Richmond Annex

 The workshop and subsequent report were facilitated by Marina Ramirez, Jacqueline Garcia, and Alma Leyva of California Walks; and Kristen Leckie and Garrett Fortin of SafeTREC.

+El Cerrito Strollers & Rollers applied for a grant from CalWalks and SafeTREC to conduct the workshop.
 The planning committee included Janet Byron, Laura Maurer, Carrie Hobbs Schulman, and Steve Price of El Cerrito Strollers & Rollers; Laura Lent of El Cerrito Trail Trekkers; Al Miller of El Cerrito Library Foundation; Rose Vekony of El Cerrito Environmental Quality Committee; Yvetteh Ortiz, director of El Cerrito Public Works; Gayle McLaughlin, Richmond District 5 Councilmember; and Patrick Phelan of City of Richmond Public Works.

 — Janet Byron